wuwenhao2000/usfinance/README.md

 There is the simple scrip used to do some simple US_stock parameter analyse based on Python, Pandas and Numpy

-I am the also the beginner to learn and research in this scope, if you are also interested in this field
+I am also one beginner to learn and research in this scope, if you are also interested in this field

 please kindly connect me, we can work together to make sure valuable fun